yuloh/blog/content/posts/server-side-templating-with-tsx.md

 If you want to use components you can use [vhtml](https://github.com/developit/vhtml).
 Using vhtml you can easily write functional components like you would in React, giving you a great alterative to template partials.
 The rest of this guide uses vhtml since components are really useful.

-Both HyperScript and vhtml use define an `h` function.
-You just need to import this function into your `.tsx` file, and you can write JSX.
+Both HyperScript and vhtml define a `h` function (the h stands for 'hyperscript').
+Once you import this function into your `.tsx` file you can write JSX.

 ```typescript
 import * as h from 'vhtml';